Virtual actor: Early history

 Early computer-generated animated faces include the 1985 film Tony de Peltrie and the music video for Mick Jagger's song "Hard Woman" (from She's the Boss).
 The first actual human beings to be digitally duplicated were Marilyn Monroe and Humphrey Bogart in a March 1987 film "Rendez-vous in Montreal" created by Nadia Magnenat Thalmann and Daniel Thalmann for the 100th anniversary of the Engineering Institute of Canada.
 The film was created by six people over a year, and had Monroe and Bogart meeting in a café in Montreal, Quebec, Canada.
 The characters were rendered in three dimensions, and were capable of speaking, showing emotion, and shaking hands.

 In 1987, the Kleiser-Walczak Construction Company (now Synthespian Studios), founded by Jeff Kleiser and Diana Walczak coined the term "synthespian" and began its Synthespian ("synthetic thespian") Project, with the aim of creating "life-like figures based on the digital animation of clay models".

 In 1988, Tin Toy was the first entirely computer-generated movie to win an Academy Award (Best Animated Short Film).
 In the same year, Mike the Talking Head, an animated head whose facial expression and head posture were controlled in real time by a puppeteer using a custom-built controller, was developed by Silicon Graphics, and performed live at SIGGRAPH.
 In 1989, The Abyss, directed by James Cameron included a computer-generated face placed onto a watery pseudopod.

 In 1991, Terminator 2: Judgment Day, also directed by Cameron, confident in the abilities of computer-generated effects from his experience with The Abyss, included a mixture of synthetic actors with live animation, including computer models of Robert Patrick's face.
 The Abyss contained just one scene with photo-realistic computer graphics.
 Terminator 2: Judgment Day contained over forty shots throughout the film.

 In 1997, Industrial Light & Magic worked on creating a virtual actor that was a composite of the bodily parts of several real actors.

+In 2000, Microsoft Research published an article by Gordon Bell and Jim Gray, titled "Digital immortality."
+The authors worked on the system called MyLifeBits to create a "digital clone" of a person from digital data.